 APVI's main focus is to ensure a safe environment for its customers and employees in order to rebuild workplace and business confidence.
-As of the date of this report, the mall has already been reopened.

 As APVI actively monitors developments and assess the impact of the foregoing in its operations and financial performance, the Company remains confident that it will continue to deliver a solid financial performance given the aforementioned mitigation efforts it has adopted as well as due to its solid financial position, prudent capital base and manageable debt levels.